 Caryn Mirriam-Goldberg, Poet Laureate of Kansas, Professor, Transformative Language Arts, Goddard College

-Dr. Sharon Bray is best known for her innovative work with writing as a way of healing, particularly for whose voices have been silenced by serious illness, pain, loss or trauma.
-Since her own diagnosis of early stage breast cancer over a decade ago, she has specialized in leading therapeutic writing groups for cancer patients and survivors.
-Her most recent books, When Words Heal: Writing Through Cancer (North Atlantic/Frog Books, 2006) and A Healing Journey: Writing Together through Breast Cancer (Amherst Writers & Artists Press, 2004) document the healing power of writing.
-In 2007, together with Pat Fobair, LCSW, she co-edited an anthology of cancer patients’ writing, Learning to Live Again, published by the Stanford School of Medicine.
+I’m probably best known for my innovative work with transformative writing, or writing as a way of healing, particularly for whose voices have been silenced by serious illness, pain, loss or trauma.
+Since my experience with early stage cancer and subsequent heart failure several years ago, I have specialized in leading therapeutic writing groups for cancer patients, survivors and many others as well as taught creative nonfiction, transformational writing, mentored and trained prospective writing group leaders.
+My two books, When Words Heal: Writing Through Cancer (North Atlantic/Frog Books, 2006) and A Healing Journey: Writing Together through Breast Cancer (Amherst Writers & Artists Press, 2004) were inspired by the first expressive writing workshops I led with cancer patients.
+And in 2007, together with Pat Fobair, LCSW, I was co-editor of a cancer patients’ anthology, Learning to Live Again, published by the Stanford School of Medicine.